PengKuang/team_scalable_timeseries/report.md

             <args>     )  # The arguments that should be passed to each node
 ```

-In our setting we will let the function, "training", be a function that trains one model with one partitioned data set. <args> will contain training instructions, such as epochs to run, learning rate and other hyperparameters we might want to tune.
+In our setting, we will let the function, "training", be a function that trains one model with one partitioned data set. <args> will contain training instructions, such as epochs to run, learning rate and other hyperparameters we might want to tune.

-*TO BE SPECIFIED* The data is partitioned in the preprocessing and each node is assigned one partition.
+The data is partitioned in the preprocessing and each node is assigned one partition.
 The models are either created at this stage or initialized in the "training" function.

 Running the ensemble on our own computer (laptop without GPUs `use_gpu = False`) , we see that we get best scaling by setting $N$ as the number of CPU cores.
 We set `local_mode = True`, otherwise the master node (i.e. the only node) will not work.